Expert Speakers & Panelists

 Mike Taylor

-Mike TaylorPresident, Emissions Experts Inc.
+Mike TaylorPresident - Emissions Experts Inc.

 Mike Taylor is President and Founder of Emissions Experts which is a leading environmental credit brokerage and consulting firm.
 Mike has over twenty four years trading, brokering and consulting on environmental credit markets.
 He has transacted over two billion dollars worth of credits in his career as well as been quoted in numerous publications including CNBC, Fortune, Los Angeles Times and Bloomberg.
 He is a best selling author with a book on carbon cap and trade programs.
 Previous to Emissions Experts, Mike successfully founded Emission Advisors in 2016 and successfully sold the firm after it achieved US Emissions House of the Year and landed on INC 5000 Fastest Growing Company List.